feross/simple-peer/README.md

 This example creates two peers in the same page.

-In a real-world application, the sender and receiver Peer objects would exist in separate browsers.
-A "signaling server" that can exchange messages between a WebRTC client running in one browser and a client in another browser would be used to help the peers get connected.
+In a real-world application, the sender and receiver `Peer` instances would exist in separate browsers.
+A "signaling server" (usually implemented with websockets) would be used to exchange signaling data between the two browsers until a peer-to-peer connection is established.

 ```js
 var peer1 = new Peer({ initiator: true })